 Pain Hurts, but Numbness Would Be Worse

-Pain does not feel good, but the bad feeling of it will help you learn and grow.
+Why does life hurt?
+Hopefully now you realize that physical and emotional pain may not feel good, but the bad feeling of it will help you learn and grow.
 It makes the sweet moments in life even sweeter and the gratitude more sincere.

 To have a happier and more successful life, you don’t learn from success or accomplishment, but through pain and failures.
-For it is in those moments that you learn how to do better in the future or at least cope a little more easily.
+It is in those moments that you learn how to do better in the future, or at least cope a little more easily when life is pain.